- Breast Reduction Overview

 The risks of breast reduction surgery include, but are not limited to, bleeding, infection, damage to other tissue structures, tissue loss, thickened scars, nipple loss, loss of nipple sensation, and breast asymmetry.
-Although complications are very rare, they occasionally happen, and Dr. Zemmel and his team take every precaution to reduce the risk of complications.
-If complications do occur, Dr. Zemmel will make every effort to correct the problem.
+Although complications are very rare, they occasionally happen, and our surgeon and team take every precaution to reduce the risk of complications.
+If complications do occur, your surgeon will make every effort to correct the problem.

 Insurance Coverage for Breast Reduction Surgery

 It is necessary to demonstrate significant long-term physical symptoms including back, shoulder, and neck pain.
 Often patients have rashes beneath the breast, which are unresponsive to treatment with topical medications.
-Each of the major insurance carriers requires Dr. Zemmel to submit your height, weight, and an estimate of the amount of breast tissue removed.
+Each of the major insurance carriers requires our surgeon to submit your height, weight, and an estimate of the amount of breast tissue removed.
 Pictures from below the neck level will also be submitted to show the degree of breast enlargement, bra strap grooving, and rash if present.
 It may take several weeks to obtain preauthorization from you insurance carrier.
-Once Dr. Zemmel’s office has obtained approval, then your surgery will be scheduled.
+Once our office has obtained approval, then your surgery will be scheduled.